VinutaHegde/404/blog_post.md

 ## Results

 ## Future Work
-- Non teacher-force methods
+- Non teacher-force methods as it appears to degregate the coherency of the generated captions.
+It is not easy to recover from a bad previous word, hence, this has huge impact on the quality of the generated sentences.
 - More effective represnetation of the previous captions, skip-thought vector representation could be an effective representation
 - Using a discriminator to criticize the network instead of direct loss
-- GAN can replace the decoder
+- GAN can replace the decoder to ensure that the generated sentences are not memorized but brand new
 - Rinforcement learning language model as the decoder, with a reward function that takes care of language and story coherence